-Pharmacotherapeutic group: Agents acting on the renin-angiotensin system, angiotensin II antagonists and calcium channel blockers; ATC Code: C09DB04.
+Pharmacotherapeutic group: Agents acting on the renin-angiotensin system, angiotensin II receptor blockers (ARBs) and calcium channel blockers, ATC code: C09DB04.
 Twynsta combines two antihypertensive compounds with complementary mechanisms to control blood pressure in patients with essential hypertension: an angiotensin II receptor antagonist, telmisartan, and a dihydropyridinic calcium channel blocker, amlodipine.
 The combination of these substances has an additive antihypertensive effect, reducing blood pressure to a greater degree than either component alone.
 Twynsta once daily produces effective and consistent reductions in blood pressure across the 24-hour therapeutic dose range.

+2: most cases of hepatic function abnormal / liver disorder from post-marketing experience with telmisartan occurred in Japanese patients.
+Japanese patients are more likely to experience these adverse reactions.

+3: cases of interstitial lung disease (predominantly interstitial pneumonia and eosinophilic pneumonia) have been reported from post-marketing experience with telmisartan